wsc1/proposal/design/go2draft-contracts.md

 }
 ```

-Then we have unified types and interfaces and made it backward compatible syntactically (I think).
+After doing the above, we have unified types and interfaces and made it
+backward compatible syntactically (I think).